 This list features people like Leonardo da Vinci and Albrecht von Haller.From reputable, prominent, and well known anatomists to the lesser known anatomists of today, these are some of the best professionals in the anatomist field.
 If you want to answer the questions, "Who are the most famous anatomists ever?" and "What are the names of famous anatomists?" then you're in the right place.

 Nicolas Steno was a Danish scientist, a pioneer in both anatomy and geology who became Catholic bishop in his later years.
 Steno was trained in the classical texts on science; however, by 1659 he seriously questioned accepted knowledge of the natural world.
-Importantly he questioned explanations for ...moresee more on Nicolas Steno
+Importantly he questioned explanations for tear production, the idea that fossils grew in the ground and explanations of rock formation.
+His investigations and his subsequent conclusions on fossils and rock formation have led scholars to consider him one of the founders of modern stratigraphy and modern geology.
+Born to a Lutheran family, Steno converted to Catholicism in 1667.
+After his conversion, his interest for natural sciences ...moresee more on Nicolas Steno

 Raymond Arthur Dart was an Australian anatomist and anthropologist, best known for his involvement in the 1924 discovery of the first fossil ever found of Australopithecus africanus, an extinct hominid closely related to humans, at Taung in the North of South Africa in the province Northwest. ...moresee more on Raymond Dart

 Herbert Henri Jasper, OC GOQ FRSC was a Canadian psychologist, physiologist, anatomist, chemist and neurologist.
-Born in La Grande, Oregon, he attended Reed College in Portland, Oregon and received his PhD in psychology from the University of Iowa in 1931 and earned a Doctor of Science degree from ...moresee more on Herbert Jasper
+Born in La Grande, Oregon, he attended Reed College in Portland, Oregon and received his PhD in psychology from the University of Iowa in 1931 and earned a Doctor of Science degree from the University of Paris for research in neurobiology.
+He did his most important research with Wilder Penfield at McGill University. ...moresee more on Herbert Jasper